George of the Jungle (2007 TV series)

 George of the Jungle is an animated television series.
-It is a reboot of Jay Ward and Bill Scott’s 1967 American animated television series of the same name, which in turn is a spoof of the fictional character Tarzan, created by Edgar Rice Burroughs.
+It is a reboot of Jay Ward and Bill Scott's 1967 American animated television series of the same name, which in turn is a parody of the fictional character Tarzan, created by Edgar Rice Burroughs.
 Using Flash animation, it is produced in Canada, airing there on Teletoon.
 The remake mostly stays true to the original production, with a few key differences existing between the two.
-One episode of the show typically consists of two 11-minute segments.
+Episodes of the show typically consist of two 11-minute segments.
 This is unlike the original cartoon, which featured other stories such as Tom Slick and Super Chicken.

-The original series aired from June 29, 2007 until January 11, 2008.
-The original series premiered on Teletoon on January 11, 2008 and on Cartoon Network in the United States exactly a year prior.
+The original series aired from June 29, 2007, until January 11, 2008 on Teletoon; Cartoon Network in the United States began airing it on January 11, 2008.
+In Latin America, the series arrived to Disney Channel on March 3, 2008; reruns moved to the local Jetix feed in October.

-The series returned 8 years after the original first season with a second season on September 10, 2016.
+The series returned 9 years after the original first season with a second season on September 10, 2016.
 The revival season concluded on February 18, 2017.